ctrl-alt-del-world/midway/README.md

 ✔️ Ability to activate accounts
 ✔️ Ability to forgot passwords
 ✔️ Ability to reset passwords
+✖️ account status in the header + logout
 ✖️ view single product detail
 ✖️ ability to add to cart
 ✖️ Ability to quick add to cart